kostasgalexiou/ResynPy/README.md

 ##### Mandatory arguments

-`--genos`: a tab-delimited file with individuals in rows and markers in columns.
+`--genos`: A tab-delimited file with individuals in rows and markers in columns.
+Markers should ordered first by chromosome and then by their physical or genetic position.
 Individual column should have a title.
 Data should be in A, B, H format; i.e. "A" represents the homogyzous genotype for one allele, "B" the homozygous genotype for the other allele and "H" the heterozygous genotype.
 Missing data should be represented as "-".

    - example of genotyping data.